12 Tricks to Keep Fruits and Vegetables Fresh Longer

 Bananas: Wrap stems with plastic wrap

 Ethylene gas is again the culprit here, but separating each banana from the bunch and wrapping each individual stem in plastic wrap can stop the spread of the gas.
 If they’ve already gotten too ripe for your liking, peel them and store them in the freezer for an easy smoothie addition.
-Here are 10 foods you had no idea you could freeze.
+Make sure to check out these fruits and vegetables that should never be stored together.

 Tomatoes: Keep out of the fridge and stem side down